-Here’s an account of my tour of New Zealand in 2010.
+Here’s an account of my tour of Ireland in 2014.

 Today is the last day of cycling here in Italy.
 Next is a few days touring Rome.
 On foot.
 I understand cycling in the eternal city to be suicidal.